 - Composite View (or “Stage”)

-The Composite window displays the composited effect as it will appear in your final output.
+The Composite view displays the composited effect as it will appear in your final output.
 Click to add the selected library emitter to the project, then adjust the emitter position by dragging if needed.
-It also offers menu options that adjust some preview settings while you work, such as zoom level, background image preview, and H.U.D. (onscreen overlays).
+It also offers menu options that adjust some preview settings while you work, such as zoom level, background image preview, and H.U.D. (on-screen overlays).
 Also known as the “Stage” if you’re an original particleIllusion user.

 - Controls View

 The Controls view displays the properties and animatable parameters for each emitter.
 The Controls view allows you to adjust the values for each parameter and choose how to interpolate those values between keyframes.
-This is also where you can create new layers, to better organize a project that contains multiple emitters.

 - Graph View

 The graph view gives you a wide range of controls that allow you to animate parameter attributes in the timeline by setting keyframes.
 A keyframe sets specific parameter values for a parameter at a certain point on the timeline.
 When you place multiple keyframes on the timeline, PI interpolates, or computes intermediate values, between keyframe values to animate the effect.
 Keyframes will be covered in detail in a future tutorial.